kkailiwang/csNotes/Javascript notes.md

   **hoisting** - function declarations are hoisted to the top of the current scope, so you can use them before they're declared

-​        in functions, variable declarations are always hoisted to the top of the scope, but not the assignment. so if you did `var x = 6 `later, it would be undefined at the top of the scope but assigned later
+​        in functions, variable declarations are always hoisted to the top of the scope, but not the assignment. so if you did `var x = 6 `later, it would be undefined at the top of the scope but assigned later.

+​		NOT FOR LET OR CONST!

 or: **function expression** (not hoisted!)